Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/11-achieving-the-divinity.md

 On 12 April 1903 there was an invitation by the Crown Corporation to a demonstration at the Rowland's factory in Sydney.
 A report appeared in the *Australian Brewers' Journal*:

-      "The system of corking bottles is both cheap and simple.
+     The system of corking bottles is both cheap and simple.
 The cork consists of a small metal cap, lined with cork, which is fastened automatically over the          mouth of the bottle by machine pressure.
 Among the advantages claimed are that it is cheaper than the old system, and in no way injurious.
-By means of a           small metal hook which can be carried on a key ring, or fastened on a wall the seal can easily be removed."
+By means of a            small metal hook which can be carried on a key ring, or fastened on a wall the seal can easily be removed.

 By 1913 the big breweries were using nothing else and the colourful old bottles with the tie down corks had disappeared forever.
 Champagne would remain perfect if, like beer or Coca-Cola, it continued right through to the customer with a crown seal, but as told in another chapter, what would happen to the beautiful romance?
 It would lose "Ze pop."